lxrbckl-dev/Project-Fenaverat/README.md

 ### `Project Fenaverat 3`
-> A website portfolio crafted to showcase details about yourself, your projects, and your servers.
+> A website portfolio crafted to showcase details about yourself, your servers, and your projects.
 Spring 2024.